CounterpartyXCP/Documentation/docs/basics/assets/counterparty-assets.md

 Among other features, Counterparty adds the ability *create*, *send*, *trade*, and *pay distributions on* assets, in a fully decentralized and trustless manner.
 While Counterparty has its own internal currency (XCP), trading and creating assets does not require anything apart from regular Bitcoin transaction fees.

 Many of the features described below can be accessed using the Web-based Counterwallet.
-Especially casual users and those without a `counterparty-cli` setup can benefit from the convenience of Counterwallet.
+Especially casual users and those without a `counterparty-wallet` setup can benefit from the convenience of Counterwallet.

 ## Creating assets